 Treatment includes the use of doxycyline, which is often used in early Lyme disease.

 Erhlichiosis is caused by the bacteria Ehrlichia chaffeensis which infects the white blood cells, or monocytes.
 Symptoms include fever, headache, nausea, and body aches.
 Ehrlichiosis is transmitted by the bite of an infected lone star tick, which is now appearing in Maine.
 Treatment of choice for Ehrlichia, like Anaplasma, is doxycycline.
 The Maine CDC Legislative Report 2012 indicated there was 1 case in Maine in 2011.
-The 2017 Legislative Report states there were 6 cases of Ehrlichiosis, down from 8 cases in 2014.
+The 2018 Legislative Report states there were 10 cases of Ehrlichiosis, up from 6 in 2016.

 Powassan is a virus that is transmitted through the bite of an infected tick.
 Symptoms include fever, vomiting, headache, weakness, confusion, seizures, and memory loss.
 There is no treatment for Powassan, The 2014 Legislative Lyme Report states that there was one confirmed case in Knox county in 2013.
 That person died within weeks of the infection.
-There was 1 case of Powassan in Maine for 2016, according to the CDC 2017 Legislative Lyme Report.
+There were 3 cases of Powassan in Maine for 2017, according to the CDC 2018 Legislative Lyme Report.